-- The judgment involved in assessing whether the entities are controlled or joint ventures.
-The Group's assessment on whether it has control is based on the relevant agreements, which includes control of the relevant activities. - The assessment of the recoverability of the interests is subject to significant judgment as to the performance of the underlying developments.
-Any significant changes in feasibility assumptions impacting project cash flows may give rise to impairment.
+- The judgment involved in assessing whether the Group has control, joint control or significant influence over the investee.
+The Group's assessment is based on the relevant contractual agreements. - The assessment of the recoverability of the interests is subject to significant judgment as to the performance of the underlying developments.
+Significant changes in feasibility assumptions impacting project cash flows may give rise to impairment.